đ Table of contents

 The Scrum Team came up with the following user stories during the Sprint Planning:

 How would improve these user stories?
-Come up with a well-written version of each user story.
+Come up with a better version of each user story.

 Exercise 12